 Introduction to gendered relationships and communication in contemporary American society, the course provides an exploration of communication in families and in society.
 Additionally, the course defines the function of interpersonal communication in the creation and perpetuation of gender roles.
 The influence of gender enactment on success, satisfaction, self-esteem, and the counseling profession is also explored.
 Self-awareness exercises, which stress the application of theory and research, provide the opportunity for personal growth and development.

 Focuses on the examination, evaluation, and application of contemporary counseling techniques.
 An experiential framework allows the development of differential therapeutic skills and direct experience with techniques inherent in a variety of counseling models.
-Recommended: HS 2103 and HS 2903.
+Prerequisite: HS 2903.

 Facilitates understanding of major theories of addiction and evaluation of psychological, social, and physiological signs and symptoms of alcohol and other drug use, abuse, and/or dependence associated with addiction.
 Recommended: HS 2103.